-With enormous amounts of new information on several economic indicators arriving in continuous time, applied Macroeconomists have the problem of dealing with huge data sets and with hundreds of explanatory variables that can be useful for forecasting purposes.
-Usually we have at most a few hundred observations, making the use of so many variables impossible.
+With enormous amounts of new information, on several economic indicators, arriving in real time, applied Macroeconomists have the problem of dealing with huge data sets, with hundreds of explanatory variables that can be useful for forecasting purposes.
+Usually, we have, at most, a few hundred observations, making the use of so many variables impossible in a single regression model.
 Even with financial data, where much longer time series may easily be found, it is of dubious interest to consider hundreds of regressors.
-On the other hand, it is inefficient not to use all available information.
+Nevertheless, it is inefficient not to use all available information.
 More information should be helpful, not a problem.